-RESP 291 Respiratory Care Clinical VII 216 hours lab; 216 hours total
+RESP 291 3 UNITS Respiratory Care Clinical VII

 Students will receive supervised clinical experience in the care of patients with cardiopulmonary diseases The course will cover the practical application of theory and techniques.
 Students will work primarily in adult, neonatal, and pediatric critical areas of the hospital.
 This course is for students enrolled in the part-time program.